Washington DC Assessment Letter

 7.0 – REPORTING

-- An Individual Student Report for the District of Columbia Comprehensive Assessment System that includes the performance level descriptor or other information explaining the meaning of the achievement level that corresponds to a student’s score, or evidence that this information is distributed to all parents with the Individual Student Report.
+- Individual student report for the DC CAS that includes the performance level descriptors or other information explaining the meaning of the achievement level that corresponds to the student’s score.